aitrailblazer/AIBrandWizard-for-Fashion-Art-Designers/README.md

 # What's Next for AIBrandWizard for The Fashion Art Designer

 As we look to the horizon, AIBrandWizard is poised for a transformative expansion.
 Our roadmap is centered around harnessing the full potential of PartyRock's generative AI to swiftly navigate and dominate new market verticals.
 This strategic move is not just about broadening our portfolio; it's about deepening the integration of AI within the fabric of fashion design, thereby enriching the AIBrandWizard platform with more dynamic, flexible, and innovative design capabilities.

+# How it works:

+1. Add short description like:

+Design a sophisticated and modern Business Professional style.
+Ideal for a powerful yet stylish office look.

+2. Pick a garment like: Women's Tailored Suit

+3. Pick a fashion style:

+Glamorous

+AIBrandWizard for The Fashion Art Designer starts generating Art Style , from which a combination of colors are selected and it designs advanced fashion design prompt.

+at the end an image is generated.